Tenellia: Taxonomic history

 This was a small genus until a DNA phylogeny of the former family Tergipedidae resulted in most species of Cuthona being transferred to this genus.

-Miller (2004) restricted the genus Cuthona Alder & Hancock, 1855 to the type species, C. nana (Alder & Hancock, 1842), and transferred to the genus Trinchesia the rest of the species previously included in Cuthona.
+Miller (2004) restricted the genus Cuthona (Alder & Hancock, 1855) to the type species, C. nana (Alder & Hancock, 1842), and transferred to the genus Trinchesia the rest of the species previously included in Cuthona.
 Miller has been followed by some authors, and has not been followed by others - and there is currently much instability on the extension and contents of these two genera.
 Cella et al., 2016 hypothesised that the genus Tenellia should include many former Cuthona and Trinchesia species, with others being placed in new genera.
-Until the species listed here are re-investigated they are left by WoRMS in the genus Trinchesia.
-They also showed that the type taxon of Trinchesia is a species complex.
-The species were partly allocated to other genera as a result of another study, being placed in several smaller genera, Catriona, Diaphoreolis, Phestilla, Trinchesia and Zelentia.
+Since then, there has been much shuffling of species between genera, many species being returned from Trinchesia to Tenellia, and others being placed in several smaller genera, Catriona, Diaphoreolis, Phestilla, and Zelentia.

+In the most recent study, Korshunova et al., 2025 re-examined genetic, physical, evolutionary, and environmental characteristics of species within the suborder Aeolidacea, and proposed a massive recategorization of taxons.
+It was stated that the previous "lumping" of taxa together obscures the diversity and evolutionary origins of species.
+The extensive study proposed reversing several previous mass species reassignments between genera, reinstating taxa that had fallen to synonymy in previous papers, restricting genera, and suggesting guidelines for how to categorize species that likely belong to yet-undiscovered genera.

+While The World Register of Marine Species (WoRMS) has cited Korshunova et al., 2025 across other taxonomic adjustments, in regards to Trinchesiidae, who is possibly the most controversed Aeolidean family with papers being published nearly every year from opposing camps, there has yet to be adjustments.

 Species

-Species within the genus Tenellia include:
+According to Korshunova et al. (2025), species within the genus Tenellia include: